Bitcashpay Price Tops $0.0006 on Top Exchanges (BCP)

-Bitcashpay (CURRENCY:BCP) traded 17.9% lower against the U.S. dollar during the one day period ending at 16:00 PM Eastern on December 30th.
-During the last seven days, Bitcashpay has traded down 82.9% against the U.S. dollar.
-Bitcashpay has a total market capitalization of $120,676.60 and $113,430.00 worth of Bitcashpay was traded on exchanges in the last 24 hours.
-One Bitcashpay coin can currently be bought for approximately $0.0006 or 0.00000001 BTC on exchanges.
+Bitcashpay (CURRENCY:BCP) traded 17.9% lower against the U.S. dollar during the one day period ending at 11:00 AM Eastern on January 6th.
+Over the last seven days, Bitcashpay has traded 82.9% lower against the U.S. dollar.
+Bitcashpay has a total market cap of $120,676.60 and approximately $113,430.00 worth of Bitcashpay was traded on exchanges in the last 24 hours.
+One Bitcashpay coin can now be bought for about $0.0006 or 0.00000001 BTC on popular exchanges.

 - Parkgene (GENE) traded up 2,618,096.3% against the dollar and now trades at $25.59 or 0.00045023 BTC.